-The truth is that the human body actually becomes tolerant to cannabis very quickly.
+The truth is that the human body actually becomes tolerant of cannabis very quickly.

-It takes just one week of frequent cannabis use to build enough tolerance to start needing an increased amount for the same results.
-The situation gets even worse when you realize that smoking high THC strains leads to developing tolerance faster.
+It takes just one week of frequent cannabis use to build enough tolerance to start needing an increased amount for the same effects.
+The situation gets even worse when you realize that using high THC products leads to developing tolerance faster.
 (2)

-Interestingly enough, it seems that some parts of our body develop tolerance very quickly, while some don’t develop it at all.
-Colon, for example, seems to be resistant to marijuana tolerance.
+Interestingly enough, it seems that CB receptors in certain parts of the human body downregulate faster than others.
+Colon, for example, seems to be resistant to cannabis tolerance.
 (3)

-It can.
-There are a few things that you can do to avoid building up tolerance to cannabis.
+There are a few things that you can do to avoid building up the tolerance to cannabis.

-This problem primarily happens with heavy daily consumers to begin with.
-So, the first thing you can do for yourself is to reduce the frequency and volume of cannabis consumption to a moderate level.
+So, the first thing you can do is to reduce the frequency and volume of cannabis consumption to a moderate level.

 The trick to this is to use an approach called microdosing, which relies on using the smallest amounts of cannabis you need to achieve the desired effects.
 This approach is particularly useful for medical users who need to stay medicated throughout the day.

-To do this properly, take just a few puffs at a time, and don’t smoke the whole joint by yourself.
+To do this properly, take just a few puffs at a time.
 By following this routine you will not be completely resistant to developing tolerance, but you will not build it up as quickly as if you were to smoke an ounce a day all by yourself.

 When to take a marijuana tolerance break?